jauderho/dockerfiles/README.md

 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)
 [![GitHub Super-Linter](https://github.com/jauderho/dockerfiles/workflows/Lint%20Code%20Base/badge.svg)](https://github.com/jauderho/dockerfiles/actions/workflows/linter.yml)

 This repo contains Dockerfiles for applications that I find useful.

-Upstream repos are monitored and new images will be built an hour after a new release is tagged.
-Whenever possible, images will be optimized for size.
+- Upstream repos are monitored and new images will be built an hour after a new release is tagged.
+- Whenever possible, binaries are hardened and images will be optimized for size.

 **Table of Contents**